Did Kris Marshall Leaves 'Death In Paradise' To Be the New 'Dr. Who?'

-While many Dr. Who fans are asking who is Kris Marshall, fans of Death In Paradise are sad to see him go from the series when he was just getting his rhythm on the Caribbean murder mystery drama.
-Some camps say that Kris Marshall is the likely the new Dr. Who, while other rumors say he has already started shooting the coveted role, the Dr. Who faithful are said to be unsure of the casting.
+While many Dr. Who fans are asking who Kris Marshall is, fans of Death In Paradise are sad to see him go from the series when he was just getting his rhythm on the Caribbean murder mystery drama.
+Some camps say that Kris Marshall is likely the new Dr. Who, while other rumors say he has already started shooting the coveted role.

 Rumour has it the lead actor in my last film Sparks & Embers, is the new Doctor Who.
 Love your work Kris Marshall!!
 Guess this means I'll start watching Doctor Who for the first time ???? ???????????????????????????????????????????? #congratulations #krismarshall #new #doctorwho #actor #rumours #13th #timelord #bbc #celebrate #friends #success #policebox #tardis #dalek #nerd #geek #newdoctor #tv #series11 #whovian #loveactually #myfamily #bt #afewbestmen #sparksandembers #deathinparadise #drwho #tvseries #13thdoctor

-Up until February, Kris Marshall was still playing the role of DI Humphrey Goodman on the popular show, Death In Paradise, and fans were devastated when they realized that Humphrey aka Kris Marshall was leaving the show, as his character had finally decided to leave St. Marie, and return to England, says the Daily Mail.
+Up until February, Kris Marshall was still playing the role of DI Humphrey Goodman on the popular show Death In Paradise, and fans were devastated when they realized that Humphrey aka Kris Marshall was leaving the show, as his character had finally decided to leave St. Marie and return to England, says the Daily Mail.

 RELATED REPORTS BY INQUISITR